-For adults and kids alike, these oats cups make a fantastic, yet healthy breakfast, dessert or snack option.
-Made from fresh ingredients you are able to control the sugar levels, add some blood sugar regulating ingredients including complex carbs, healthy fats and cinnamon, plus the frozen or semi-freddo experience is a lovely novelty in the lead up to summer.
+For adults and kids alike, these oat cups make a fantastic yet healthy breakfast, dessert or snack option.
+They include fresh ingredients as well as complex carbs, healthy fats and cinnamon that can help to regulate blood sugar levels.
+As an added bonus, the frozen or semi-freddo experience is a lovely novelty in the lead up to summer!

 Wondering if oats could adversely affect your healthy eating regime?
 Find out more in Emma's blog: Do oats make you gain weight?